SidneyNemzer/elm-firebase/README.md

 Firebase client written for Elm 0.18

 > ### Note
 > This library is a work in progress and unstable
-> Do not expect anything to work!
-Be happy when something does ;)

 ## Installing

 This library will be available as an Elm Package Soon^TM

-TODO Instructions to install with elm-github-install
+*TODO Instructions to install with elm-github-install*

 ## Goals